-4.4.3 Generate income for affected landowner
+4.4.3 Generate income for affected landowners

-The proponent will enter into rental agreements with the affected landowners for the use of the land for the establishment of the proposed REF.
-In terms of the rental agreement the affected landowner will be paid an annual amount dependent upon the total area taken up.
-The additional income will reduce the risk to his livelihoods posed by droughts and fluctuating market prices for sheep and farming inputs, such as fuel, feed etc. Given the risk associated with farming the additional income represents a significant benefit for the affected landowner.
+The proponent will enter into rental agreements with the affected landowners for the use of the land for the establishment of the proposed SEF.
+The additional income will reduce the risk to his livelihoods posed by droughts and fluctuating market prices for sheep and farming inputs, such as fuel, feed etc. Given the low carrying capacity of the veld the additional income represents a significant benefit for the affected landowners.